epoca-technology/epoca-core-api/API_ERRORS.md

 #
 ## Position Service (29.000 - 29.999)

-29000: `The strategy state cannot be calculated as the provided position has no margin.
-Received ${margin}`
+29000: ``

 29001: `The USDT balance could not be retrieved from the Binance API.
 Received ${balances.length}`

 29002: `The extracted USDT balance object is not complete.
 Available ${balances[0].availableBalance} | Balance: ${balances[0].balance}`

-29003: `The ${side} position cannot be increased because it isnt active.`
+29003: `The positions cannot be evaluated against the current price because the candlesticks stream is out of sync.`

 29004: ``